StefanIngimar/Workoutapp-Uni-project-dit342/README.md

 ##### Daily sessions attributes
   - sessionID: Unique identifier for a session
-  - exerciseID: Foreign key linking the exercise        (Moved exercise ID to daily session instead of workout log)
+  - exerciseID: Foreign key linking the exercise
   - userID: Foreign key linking user
   - sessionName: Name of the session
   - duaration: Total time that the session took